BottomsNode/SCT_ML_3/README.md

 ```

 ## Usage
-  - `Training and Predicting/`
+  - `/`Training and Predicting
-  - `Extract Features: Extract features from the images using the VGG16 model./`
+  - `/`Extract Features: Extract features from the images using the VGG16 model.
-  - `Train SVM Classifier: Train the SVM classifier using the extracted features./`
+  - `/`Train SVM Classifier: Train the SVM classifier using the extracted features.
-  - `Predict: Predict the labels for the test images./`
+  - `/`Predict: Predict the labels for the test images.

 ## Predicting a Single Image
   To classify a single image, use the predict_image function included in the code.